-In the citizens band, many users share the channels.
-At one instance, only one source can transmit.
+In the citizens’ band, many users share the channels.
+In one instance, only one source can transmit.
 This is a shared channel and that’s what happens with two-way shared channels, it’s not a self-imposed rule of any kind.

 Other users simply listen to the message and wait for it to be over so that the shared channel becomes free to use.

 If the transmission you’re listening to stops for a while and you have something to transmit, you broadcast the single word, “break”, and follow that up with your channel number.
 Now, everyone else listening knows that you are waiting to speak.